-- HIS 500.
+HIS 500.
 HISTORIOGRAPHY AND THE PHILOSOPHY OF HISTORY.
 Method, literature, and philosophical approach to history.
+3 (F)

-3 (F) - HIS 509.
+HIS 509.
 MODERN ARCHIVAL MANAGEMENT.
 The theories of archives administration and the application of archival concepts and principles.
+3

-3 - HIS 512.
+HIS 512.
 SEMINAR IN EARLY AMERICAN HISTORY.
 This course provides interested graduate students the opportunity to engage in original research in Early American History between 1400 and 1877.
 With instructor guidance, students will select, design research, write and revise an original historical essay on the topic throughout the semester.
+3

-3 - HIS 513.
+HIS 513.
 SEMINAR IN MODERN U.S. HISTORY.
 This course provides interested graduate students the opportunity to engage in original research in modern American History between 1877 and 2000.
 With instructor guidance, students will select, design research, write and revise an original historical essay on the topic throughout the semester.
+3

-3 - HIS 514.
+HIS 514.
 SEMINAR IN MEDIEVAL HISTORY.
 This course provides interested graduate students the opportunity to engage in original research in medieval history.
 With instructor guidance, students will select, design research, write and revise an original historical essay on the topic throughout the semester.
+3

-3 - HIS 515.
+HIS 515.
 SEMINAR IN MODERN EUROPEAN HISTORY.
 This course provides interested graduate students the opportunity to engage in original research in modern European history.
 With instructor guidance, students will select, design research, write and revise an original historical essay on the topic throughout the semester.
+3

-3 - HIS 517.
+HIS 517.
 SEMINAR IN MODERN WORLD HISTORY.
 This course provides interested graduate students the opportunity to engage in original research in modern world history.
 With instructor guidance, students will select, design research, write and revise an original historical essay on the topic throughout the semester.
+3

-3 - HIS 592.
+HIS 592.
 SPECIAL TOPICS IN HISTORY.
 Current developments in history.
+1-6

-1-6 - HIS 631.
+HIS 631.
 SEMINAR IN MISSISSIPPI HISTORY.
 Selected problems and historical sources.
+3

-3 - HIS 632.
+HIS 632.
 SEMINAR IN THE HISTORY OF THE MISSISSIPPI DELTA.
 Examination of key historical developments in the Mississippi Delta through primary and secondary literature.
+3

-3 - HIS 640.
+HIS 640.
 EARLY EUROPEAN HISTORY.
 Selected topics and major themes of the period.
-3 - HIS 641.
-MODERN EUROPEAN HISTORY.
-Selected topics and major themes of modern Europe.
-3 (F) - HIS 642.
-TOPICS IN EUROPEAN HISTORY.
-Selected topics and major themes in European history.
-3 - HIS 650.
-EARLY AMERICAN HISTORY.
-Selected topics and major themes of early American history.
-3 - HIS 651.
-MODERN AMERICAN HISTORY.
-Selected topics and major themes in modern American history.

-HIS 652.
-TOPICS I AMERICAN HISTORY.
-Selected topics and major themes in American history.
 3